 I enjoy blueberries almost every day.
 I have them with my cereal or my iced tea!
 This Blueberry Iced Tea recipe is a staple in our refrigerator!

 The blueberry syrup is easy to make.
-Boil them with lemon juice and strain to make the syrup.
+Boil the blueberries with lemon juice and strain to make the syrup.

 - 2 cups of fresh blueberries